flowistic-ai/high-frequency-trading/README.md

 This project implements a comprehensive cryptocurrency trading system that combines real-time market data processing, advanced statistical arbitrage strategies, and a modern web-based dashboard for monitoring and control.
 The system is built with scalability and performance in mind, utilizing FastAPI for the backend, React for the frontend, and modern Python technologies for the trading engine.

-## Architecture
+## Core Features

-### Backend (FastAPI)
-- RESTful API endpoints for market data, trading signals, and simulation results
-- WebSocket support for real-time data streaming from multiple exchanges
-- CORS-enabled for frontend integration
-- Modular design with separate components for data provision, signal processing, and trade execution

-### Frontend (React)
-- Modern React-based dashboard for monitoring trading activity
-- Material-UI components for consistent design
-- Interactive charts using Plotly.js and Recharts
-- Real-time data updates using React Query
-- Performance metrics visualization
-- Trade history and leaderboard

-### Trading Engine
+### Cross-Exchange Arbitrage
-- Cross-exchange statistical arbitrage implementation using z-score based signals
-- Multi-exchange support through CCXT integration (Binance, Kraken)
+- Real-time price monitoring across multiple exchanges (Binance, Kraken)
-- Adaptive parameter adjustment based on market conditions
-- Real-time orderbook processing and trade execution
+- Automated trade execution when price discrepancies exceed thresholds
-- Simultaneous order execution across exchanges
+- Multi-exchange order routing and execution

-## Statistical Model
+- Slippage and fee-aware trading decisions
+- Cross-exchange transfer cost consideration

-### Signal Generation
+### Statistical Arbitrage
-- Rolling Z-Score calculation for spread analysis between exchanges
+- Z-score based spread analysis between exchanges
 - Volume-weighted signal adjustment
 - Momentum-based signal enhancement
 - Adaptive threshold calculation based on: